JuodaanViinaa/MedPCPy/README.md

 ]
 ```

 This function computes the latencies per trial measured in seconds from the beginning of the trial to the first occurrence of the response of interest.
-The complete list of latencies per trial is written on the individual xlsx file, and the chosen measure of central tendency (mean or median) is written on the summary file.
+The complete list of latencies per trial is written on the individual .xlsx file, and the chosen measure of central tendency (mean or median) is written on the summary file.

 The arguments are the same as those already described for the previous functions with one exception: this function has a `"unit"` argument which determines the temporal resolution that will be used to count the latencies.
 The value of the argument is the amount by which seconds are divided.
 This is dependent on the user's MedPC setup.
 For example, if the temporal resolution that the user's MedPC setup has is twentieths of a second, then the value for `"unit"` shall be `20`; else, if the temporal resolution is just seconds, the value should be `1`.